-Drink water.
-Take a water jug, go to your tap and fill it up.
-"Most people don't realize how many calories are hiding in beverages such as sodas, teas and beers," says Sheri Barke, M.P.H., R.D., nutrition education director at UCLA.
+Take a water jug, go to your tap, and fill it up.
+"Most people don't realize how many calories are hiding in beverages such as sodas, teas, and beers," says Sheri Barke, M.P.H., R.D., nutrition education director at UCLA.
 "So if people drink more water instead, they'll consume a lot fewer calories."

-Read the labels.
 Most food labels tell you how much fat is inside.
-The total should never exceed 25 percent of the total calories.
-And saturated fat should never make up more than one-third of the total fat nor one-tenth of total calories.
+The total should never exceed 1/4 of the total calories.
+And saturated fat should never make up more than 1/3 of the total fat, nor 1/10 of total calories.

-Tell a friend.
-It could be your girlfriend, roommate or co-worker, but you may be less likely to backslide if someone else is aware of your intentions.
+It could be your girlfriend, roommate, or co-worker, but you may be less likely to backslide if someone else is aware of your intentions.
 Be aware, however, that sometimes friends and co-workers unintentionally sabotage your efforts.

 Barke and many other nutritionists believe eating smaller meals more frequently—five or six per day—better fuels the body and reduces fat storage.
 This approach also bumps up your metabolism.
 "But you have to schedule your eating," she says.
 "Write it in your planner.
 If you don't put effort into it ahead of time, you'll get busy during the day and it won't happen."
 If you're on a five-meals-a-day schedule, eat when it's time; even if you don't feel hungry.
 Believe it or not, you're actually training your body to be more efficient.